marymar/sass-workshop/examples/dots/dots.md

     - It should have a size of `2em` and a margin in all direction of quarter of `2em`.
 Try to use variables therefore.
     - To get a well rounded dot use `border-radius with 50%`.
 Don't forget to set the display property properly.
-    - The color should be also managable over a variable too.
+    - The color should be managable over a variable too.

     Now you should have a lot of dots all of the same color.

 4. The color has to be arranged now in a way, so that the color with each dot lightens a bit.
-    To get this done, we need to addional thing.
+    To get this done, we need two addional things.
 We have to define, how many dots we want to lighten and then we need a loop, which generates the selector, which actually is used in the `index.html`

     - Define the variable `$amount` and set it to 150.